 Then I cut open my Ikea pillows (I used 2 for this project) and spread the stuffing out evenly across my headboard.

-Next, I used some leftover fabric that I have stashed away and used my hot glue to seal in the pillow stuffing in place (this will be a lifesaver when adding your headboard fabric-no flying stuffing pieces to worry about).
+Next, I used some leftover fabric that I have stashed away and used my hot glue to seal in the pillow stuffing in place (this will be a lifesaver when adding your headboard fabric since it helps to keep the stuffing in place).